9 tips to get a good deal on your first auto loan

 5. Get preapproved

 Shopping around has an added benefit: It likely ends in a preapproval offer that lasts up to 30 days.
-This gives you time to visit dealers and test drive cars without the pressure of needing to secure financing.
+When you request preapproval, the lender generates a soft inquiry that won’t impact your credit score.
+You’ll have time to visit dealers and test drive cars without the pressure of needing to secure financing.

-It also means you have the upper hand in negotiations.
+Getting preapproved gives you the upper hand in negotiations.
 Dealer financing is typically expensive since dealers mark up their rates to make a profit.
-But when you head to the lot with preapproval, you may be able to squeeze a good deal on both your loan and in-house financing — if that is the route you want to go.
+But when you head to the lot with a preapproval letter, you may be able to negotiate a good deal on in-house financing — if that is the route you want to go.

 6. Decide between new, used or leased

 Lenders offer different rates on auto loans for new and used vehicles.
-Leases have their own way of calculating monthly payment — called the factor rate — and you should do your research on leasing a car before you take this step.
+Lessors have their own way of calculating the monthly payment — called the factor rate — and you should do your research on leasing a car before you take this step.

 If you plan on buying, know that new cars typically have lower rates across the board.
 However, new cars are also significantly more expensive and will lose value faster through depreciation.
 So, while you may pay more interest for a used car, you may still save money.